nisha8c/LanguageSyncWithAWS/README.md

 - 🌐 Automatic translation into all configured languages
 - ⚡ Real-time language switching (frontend + backend)
 - 🔄 Centralized updates — no redeploy needed
-- 🤖 AI-assisted translation (OpenAI)
+- 🤖 AI-assisted translation (AWS Translate)
 - 🧱 Shared localization between client and server

 💡 **Architecture:** Cloud-based translation sync — all translations live in one centralized database and are fetched dynamically via tRPC.